SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | (setcar c x) | Set first value of cons.            |
 | (setcdr c x) | Set second value of cons.           |

 A 'cons' points to two other objects, called 'car' and 'cdr' for historical reasons.
 They could also be called 'first' and 'second', 'first' and 'rest' or 'head' and 'tail'.
 However: they are just two object pointers packed together.

+### (car l): Return first value of cons or NIL.
+### (cdr l): Return second value of cons or NIL.
+### (setcar c x): Set first value of cons.
+### (setcdr c x): Set second value of cons.

 ## Lists